Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 In the meantime, here’s a top 10 list of my favorite burr coffee grinders:

-My golden rule for coffee is that if you’ve gone all out on a home espresso machine, your grinder should at least match it in price and quality.
+My golden rule for coffee is that if you’ve gone all out on a home espresso machine, your grinder should at least match it in terms of performance.
 If you’re a French press or pour over coffee lover, you can get away with a more affordable coffee grinder.
 That said, my idea of “affordable” might not be the same as yours.

 Ordering a separate grinder along with each new coffee machine would really be the right way to do it.
-Of course, no one does.
+But of course, no one does.
 After all, it would seem like overkill, right?
 Still, that would be the logical course of action.

 So, how do you find your way around the world of coffee bean grinders?
 Here are the broad categories to be aware of when searching for the best burr coffee grinder to fit your needs: